 Plant Family: Oleaceae

 The olive is a small evergreen tree native to Mediterranean regions, but naturalized to climates as varied as those of Australia, California, and Texas.
 The well-known green to blue-black fruit of this tree yields a useful, edible oil.
-Both the oil and the dried green-grayish colored leaves are used in herbal medicine.
+Both the oil and the dried green-grayish colored leaves are used in herbal recipes.

 Dried leaves and leaf fragments.